-5.11.12.
-The Wellow Village Design Statement (VDS) was produced by residents in 2010 to take account of the special nature and character of the Parish.
-In particular, highlighting the special characteristics of buildings and the environment to ensure that any new development is in harmony with its setting and makes a positive contribution.
+• The Wellow Village Design Statement (VDS)24 was produced by residents in 2010 to take account of the special nature and character of the Parish.
+In particular, it highlights the special characteristics of buildings and the environment to ensure that any new development is in harmony with its setting and makes a positive contribution.
+This has been largely superseded by the Wellow Parish Character Appraisal and Design Guide (see below) but it still contains useful detail.